Blickling Hall: Garden history

-The garden today
+The garden

 The garden at Blickling covers 55 acre and contains formal and informal gardens, Grade II listed buildings and structures, woodland, specimen trees, Victorian garden ornaments, topiary, the kitchen garden (open to the public 2010), and 18th-century yew hedges.
 The lawns which frame the main approach to the hall are bounded by yew hedges which were first recorded by William Freeman of Hamels in 1745.
 Surrounding the hall on three sides is the dry moat.
 The plantings in the moist, sheltered conditions of the moat were considerably revised by Lindsay who introduced hosta, species of hydrangea, buddleia and rosemary.

 To the rear of the property is the noted Parterre garden which is located on the east lawn.
 Originally created as a Victorian sunken garden it was remodelled by Lindsay in the early 1930s.
 Set around an 18th-century-listed stone fountain, she divided the garden into four large, colourful herbaceous beds surrounded by L-shaped borders stocked with roses and catmint with an acorn shaped yew marking each corner.
-In the terraces above the parterre there are plantings of peony, seasonal beds and the double borders created in 2006, contain a wide variety of perennials, shrubs and grasses with colours ranging from hot to cool.
-Close by are the White and Black borders which were established in 2009, together with a collection of elaeagnus.
+In the terraces above the parterre there are plantings of peony and seasonal beds.
 The western side of the garden features the lawned Acre which is fringed by a spreading oriental plane tree.
 Outdoor sports such as croquet are played here in the summer months.
 Further highlights are a collection of magnolia underplanted with autumn cyclamen, the shell fountain and the kitchen garden.
 To the north of the parterre is the Wilderness garden which is bisected by radial grassed avenues flanked with turkey oak, lime and beech trees and naturalised bulbs.